 The KonMari method checklist

-As promised above, I prepared a KonMari method Checklist for you here.
+As promised above, I prepared a KonMari method Checklist for you.
 It lists all the categories and subcategories.
 And if you print it, you can have the satisfying feeling of checking off the little boxes one by one!
+Just sign up below and I’ll send you your free checklist right away.
 Enjoy, share and let me know how KonMari worked for you!